Speak Now World Tour: Ticket sales and box office

 Swift singing "Love Story" on a suspended balcony at Heinz Field, Pittsburgh; it was one of the six stadium shows of the Speak Now World Tour in the United States.

 Ticket sales for the first North American shows commenced on December 3, 2010.
 They sold out within minutes—the initial two Los Angeles shows at the Staples Center sold out in two minutes, and the Foxborough show at the Gillette Stadium sold out in five minutes—leading Swift to add two further shows in Los Angeles, one additional in Foxborough, and two additional in Newark.
 The tour was the first where Swift held multiple stadium shows in the United States, covering six football stadiums: Gilllete Stadium (Foxborough), Heinz Field (Pittsburgh), Ford Field (Detroit), Lincoln Financial Field (Philadelphia), Arrowhead Stadium (Kansas City), and Cowboys Stadium (Dallas).
 High demand for the Australasian leg also made Swift increase the number of shows in Melbourne and Auckland to three each.

 The shows' attendance and gross were reported to Billboard.
 The Asian shows sold out quickly, including a two-day gig at the Nippon Budokan in Tokyo and a show in Osaka, Japan that drew 25,000 concertgoers.
 The European shows averaged 7,000 in attendance, with sell-out shows in the United Kingdom, Belgium, the Netherlands, and Germany.
 Upon wrapping up its North American leg at the Madison Square Garden in New York in November 2011, Swift and her management reported 1.5 million in ticket sales and $107.9 million in gross to Billboard; (Note: All figures are reported in US$ values at the date of report) the magazine commented that the extensive touring schedule was "a tough haul for a seasoned road warrior, much less a 21-year-old [Swift] on only her second headlining tour".

 Based on data reported from November 1, 2010, through November 8, 2011, Billboard ranked Swift fifth on their "Top 25 Tours of 2011", reporting 1.4 million ticket sales and $97.4 million in gross from 89 dates, of which 87 were sold out.
 Meanwhile, Pollstar placed it fourth on their annual list of the "Top 25 Worldwide Tours", reporting earning of $104.2 million and attendance of 1.4 million from 100 shows; it was the highest-grossing tour by both a female artist and a solo artist on that list.
-On Pollstar's report for North America, the tour ranked as the second-highest-grossing of 2011, behind U2.
+On Pollstars report for North America, the tour ranked as the second-highest-grossing of 2011, behind U2.
 The last shows of the tour in Australia and New Zealand were all sellouts; they drew in 138,000 in attendance and $15.8 million in gross per Billboard or $17 million in gross per Pollstar.
 In total, Billboard estimated the total gross as 123.7 million.
 At the 2011 Billboard Touring Award, the tour won the Concert Marketing & Promotion Award.